 (C) Promoting the use of foods produced or processed in the State of Oregon to children.

 (4) The purchase of certain foods produced or processed in the State of Oregon may not be supplanted with grant funds.
 The department shall develop and publish a list of those foods.
-Recipients of a noncompetitive Oregon Farm-to-School Program procurement grant may not use their grants to supplant purchases of foods produced or processed in the State of Oregon that are included on the current list of ineligible foods published by the department.
+Recipients of a noncompetitive Oregon Farm-to-School grant for Reimbursement of Oregon Foods may not use their grants to supplant purchases of foods produced or processed in the State of Oregon that are included on the current list of ineligible foods published by the department.

-(5) Recipients of a noncompetitive Oregon Farm-to-School Program procurement grant must deposit the grant funds they receive in an account that is separate from their nonprofit food service account, or assign those funds a separate account or index number.
+(5) Recipients of a noncompetitive Oregon Farm-to-School grant for Reimbursement of Oregon Foods must deposit the grant funds they receive in an account that is separate from their nonprofit food service account, or assign those funds a separate account or index number.

-(6)(a) For purposes of this subsection, “reimbursable meal” means a reimbursable breakfast, lunch, snack, or supper that is provided by an eligible entity through the federal National School Lunch or Summer Food Service Programs.
+(6)(a) For purposes of this subsection, “reimbursable meal” means a reimbursable breakfast, lunch, snack, or supper that is provided by an eligible entity through the federal National School Lunch, Child and Adult Care Food Program, or Summer Food Service Programs.

 (b) The amount of a noncompetitive Oregon Farm-to-School Program grant recipient’s award will be based on the number of reimbursable meals served by the recipient through the federal National School Lunch and Summer Food Service Programs during the previous school year and summer.